codedim/gta/README.md

 different language immediately.
 Use the **Ctrl + ' / '** shortcut if you just need to switch languages in the service only.

-And there's even more.
+And there're even more things.
 The extension will focus and select text in input language area when you would be switching between languages or application windows.
 So you will be able to type or paste new text just at once.
 For some English learners the utility can show phonetic notation used for their language.

 ## How to install?